Luca Silvestrini's Protein connects people and everyday life through dance

-Protein is Associate Company with People Dancing, Resident Company at Greenwich Dance, Partner with Yorkshire Dance and ARC Stockton and Luca Silvestrini is a Work Place Artist at The Place, London.
+Protein is an Associate Company with People Dancing, and Partner with Greenwich Dance, Yorkshire Dance and ARC Stockton.
+Luca Silvestrini is a Work Place Artist at The Place, London.

 We are excited to announce our new work with partners People Dancing, creating a four year programme that will engage local & diverse communities with dance.
 Including performances, collaborations and online resources, 'People Dancing: Together' starting in 2018 will turn 'everyday life' into ‘extraordinary dance!